Eligibility for Taking Board Examinations

 Integrated National Board Dental Examination (INBDE)

-To be eligible to take the INBDE, the student must: be registered as a senior student in the School of Dentistry; have successfully completed all first, second, and third year curriculum requirements; and have successfully completed all competency examinations offered during the first, second, and third years of study.
-Certification of eligibility is determined by the Senior Associate Dean for Academic Affairs and is recommended to the Dean.
-This is generally done in the fall semester near the end of the first quarter or the beginning of the second quarter.
+To be eligible to take the INBDE, the student must be registered as a senior student in the School of Dentistry after having successfully completed junior year didactic curriculum requirements. -Certification of eligibility is determined by the Student Performance Committee and is recommended to the Dean.
+Exceptions can be made at the discretion of the academic dean.

-Students may make application to take this examination anytime during the fall semester of the senior year.
-If eligibility requirements are met, the Office of the Assistant/Associate Dean for Academic Affairs will verify such with the American Dental Association and approval to take the examination will be granted.
-Creighton University School of Dentistry students will not, however, be allowed to take this examination prior to the conclusion of the first semester didactic curriculum, including all associated final examinations.
+Students may make application to take this examination anytime following the certification of eligibility.
+If eligibility requirements are met, the Office of Academic Affairs will verify such with the American Dental Association and approval to take the examination will be granted.
+In planning to challenge this examination, students should consider that didactic content provided in the fall semester of the fourth year may aid in preparation for the exam.

 Senior Clinical Examination (Mock Board)

 In order to be eligible to take either the patient-based or nonpatient-based sections of the Senior Clinical Examination (Mock Board), the student must have successfully completed all first, second, and third year curriculum requirements and successfully completed all competency examinations offered during the first, second, and third years of study.
-Certification of eligibility is determined by the Senior Associate Dean for Academic Affairs and is recommended to the Dean.
+Certification of eligibility is determined by the Student Performance Committee and is recommended to the Dean.
 This is generally done during the fall semester near the end of the first quarter or the beginning of the second quarter.

 Students will be required to take and successfully complete the Senior Clinical Examination (Mock Board) to be eligible for graduation.
 Failure to take and successfully complete this Examination and any necessary remediation will result in a review by the Student Performance Committee.